Physician-Assisted Suicide Fast Facts

-(CNN)Physician-assisted suicide is legal in five US states.
-It is an option given to individuals by state law in Oregon, Vermont, Washington and California.
+(CNN)Physician-assisted suicide is legal in four US states and the District of Columbia.
+It is an option given to individuals by law in the District of Columbia, Oregon, Vermont and Washington.
 It is an option given to individuals in Montana via court decision.
 Individuals must have a terminal illness as well as a prognosis of six months or less to live.
 Physicians cannot be prosecuted for prescribing medications to hasten death.

 Mandated by State Law: